TanStack/query/docs/src/pages/guides/infinite-queries.md

 With this information, we can create a "Load More" UI by:

 - Waiting for `useInfiniteQuery` to request the first group of data by default
-- Returning the information for the next query in `getFetchMore`
+- Returning the information for the next query in `getNextPageParam`
-- Calling `fetchMore` function
+- Calling `fetchNextPage` function

-> Note: It's very important you do not call `fetchMore` with arguments unless you want them to override the `fetchMoreInfo` data returned from the `getFetchMore` function. eg. Do not do this: `<button onClick={fetchMore} />` as this would send the onClick event to the `fetchMore` function.
+> Note: It's very important you do not call `fetchNextPage` with arguments unless you want them to override the `pageParam` data returned from the `getNextPageParam` function. eg. Do not do this: `<button onClick={fetchNextPage} />` as this would send the onClick event to the `fetchNextPage` function.

 ```js
 import { useInfiniteQuery } from 'react-query'